YOU ARE EXPLORING

 During the period 1972-1978 Donohue led the transition from solo geographic full-time practice in the University setting to corporate practice which greatly unified effort, availed us of greater recruiting attractiveness and made possible the expansion of our staff from three to nine surgeons.
 This in turn made it possible to closely supervise resident patient management in all our institutions and enter more extensively our laboratory investigations.
 The importance of this transition, in my opinion, cannot be overestimated.

 Donohue, whose major commitment from 1965 to 1972 had been renal transplant, realized on assuming the chair in urology that the time demands of the transplant service did not allow a broad commitment to other areas of clinical urology.
-Together with the Nephrology Division of the Department of Medicine he supported the formation of a separate renal transplant service with urologic participation in donor kidney harvesting.
+Together with the Department of Medicine Division of Nephrology he supported the formation of a separate renal transplant service with urologic participation in donor kidney harvesting.
 This has proven to be a satisfactory approach and has allowed development of other clinical areas.

 Awards listed by the IU Alliance of Distinguished and Titled Professors